sdorra/airline/guide/index.md

 }
 ```

-Since we have an instance of the class we can access the fields as we would do normally.
+Since we have an instance of the class we can access the fields as we would do normally since Airline has populated them with the values passed in at the command line.

 ## Building a CLI